-If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Mr Harbans Singh, who is a solicitor and senior partner.
+If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Mr Amarpreet Gill, who is a solicitor and partner.

-You can write to Mr Harbans Singh at 391 Soho Road, Birmingham, West Midlands, B21 9SF or send an email to firstname.lastname@example.org.
+You can write to Mr Amarpreet Gill at 17 Church Street, Oldbury, West Midlands, B69 3AD, or send an email to firstname.lastname@example.org.

-If Mr Harbans Singh is unavailable for any reason, for example, if he is away from the office for a week or more on the date that the complaint is received, the complaint will be dealt with in his absence by Mr Gurpreet Bhatia, who is a solicitor and Partner.
+If Mr Amarpreet Gill is unavailable for any reason, for example, if he is away from the office for a week or more on the date that the complaint is received, the complaint will be dealt with in his absence by Mr Gurpreet Bhatia, who is a solicitor and partner.

 Step One: Acknowledging your Complaint